Dave Ramsey’s Debt Snowball

 The idea is that you’ll be able to pay more toward the “smallest” debt each time a debt is fully paid off.

-How Does Dave Ramsey’s Debt Snowball Work?
+Dave Ramsey's Debt Snowball and Other Methods 2

-Let’s say you have 5 outstanding debts in the following amount: $500, $625, $675, $1000, and $1200 — note, the interest rate is irrelevant.
-To keep this simple, let’s assume each debt requires a minimum payment of $25 per month, and ignore the increases in amount owed due to finance charges.
-Also, let’s assume you’ve budgeted $200 per months to pay off your debt.
+To keep this simple, let’s assume each debt requires a minimum payment of $25 per month and we are leaving out the increases in the balance due to finance charges.
+Also, let’s assume you’ve budgeted $200 per month to pay off your debt.

-The first month, you’ll pay $25 to all debts, except the $500 debt, which you’ll pay all of the remaining $100 budgeted.
-After 5 months, the $500 debt would be fully paid and the remaining debts are reduced to: $500, $550, $875, and $1075.
+• After 5 months, the $500 debt would be fully paid and the remaining ones are reduced to $500, $550, $875, and $1075.

-Now, you’ll repeat the same process by paying $25 to all debts, except the $475 debt, which you’ll pay $125 per month ($100 from the $500 debt that was paid off, plus the $25 you originally paid).
-After 4 months, the second $500 debt is paid off (notice how it’s faster than the first $500), and the remaining debts are reduced to: $450, $775, and $975.
+• Now, you’ll repeat the same process by paying $25 to all, except the next $500 one, which you’ll pay $125 per month ($100 from the original $500 debt that was paid off, plus the $25 you have been paying).
+After 4 months, the second debt is paid off (notice how it’s faster than the first $500?), and the remaining debts are reduced to $450, $775, and $975.

 Rinse and repeat…